 will be in minimum increments of $100.00.

 Method of Payment: The Stark County Sheriff will accept a

 Cashier Check or a Certified Check and made Payable to the Stark County Sheriff.
-NO Personal Check or cash is acceptable.
+NO Personal Checks or cash is accepted.

 The properties are appraised by three (3) court appointed appraisers.
 The